Raina-M/detectCO_by_scRNAseq/pipeline.md

 awk '$1>5000 {print $2}' vaible_BC.stats > viable_BC_gt5k_reads.list
 awk 'FNR==NR{a[$1]=$1; next}; $2 in a {print $0;}' viable_BC_gt5k_reads.list sc_reads_corrected.tsv > sc_reads.tsv
 ```
 After correction of barcodes and obtaining viable barcodes, we then split the one single raw sequencing file into cell-specific RNA seqeunces based on the barcodes, i.e., all sequences with the same cell barcodes belong to the same cell.
-This step can also be called demultiplxing.
+This step is called demultiplxing.
 ```
 # split one single tsv file from 'bcctools correct' into cell/barcode-specific files
 # every file will be named by the 2nd field with .tsv as suffix, i.e. corrected barcode + .tsv